Staff and Client Safety is Our Top Priority

 - Limiting the number of people who are allowed on campus

 - For staff who can do their work at home, we are optimizing work from home capability to limit the number of people our clients will be exposed to

 •Our Remote location lends itself to transmission prevention

 Our remote ranch, located in Smithville, provides a natural barrier to outside contagion sources.
 We will be screening and testing all incoming clients and screening staff daily to help prevent COVID-10 from being transmitted to our community.

 Stay Safe and Follow CDC Guidelines

 We encourage you to practice safe, sanitary procedures outlined by the CDC.
-If you plan on visiting or enrolling at our recovery center, but aren’t sure if you have been exposed to COVID-19, please let us know as soon as possible.
+If you plan on enrolling at our recovery center, but aren’t sure if you have been exposed to COVID-19, please let us know as soon as possible.